YinhuaChen-cloud/fast/README.md

 Actually, I find out a code mutant which can pass both SAW verification and test suite, and this code mutant is not specifically mentioned in the paper.

-The code mutant is as follows:
+The code mutant is in s2n_handshake_io.c:s2n_conn_set_handshake_type, as the following image

 ![image](https://github.com/YinhuaChen-cloud/fast/assets/57990071/79ebdf8c-f035-48cb-b813-ad16a6e41012)

+If change the "<" to "!=", the result code can still pass SAW verification and test suite

 ---